embedhead-io/PortfolioRebalancerSim/README.md

 ## License

 The **Portfolio Manager Simulator** (Phase 1 – Final) is available under an MIT-style license by default.
 Adjust or replace this section with your actual license information.

----

-### Going Forward

-**Phase 1 – Final** serves as our stable baseline.
-Future phases will include more advanced features, such as real-time data feeds, import/export, multi-asset expansions, and so on.
-If you have questions or ideas, please open an issue or create a pull request!